13 Ich bin ein Berliner

 When he went to the bar the Irish people beside them engaged her in conversation.

 “Irish people are so friendly,” she affirmed, when he returned, placing a pint of Guinness in front of her.

-The alcohol lightened their feet and Shaun was soon swinging Magda to the beat of a lively Irish tune.
+The alcohol lightened their feet and Shaun was soon swinging Magda to the beat of an Irish tune.
 They laughed when it came to an end, completely out of breath.
-The overcrowded dance floor was filled with young couples who were intent on making the most out of the evening.
-There was something wild and daring about Irish music that Shaun was proud to be part of.
+The overcrowded dance floor was filled with young couples who were intent on making the most of the evening.
+There was something wild and daring about Irish music and Shaun was proud to be exposing her to it.
 Magda would have loved to stay longer, but she worried about Uli.